Definition

 Windows as a service is the approach Microsoft introduced with Windows 10 to deploy, update and service the operating system.

-Instead of releasing a new version of Windows every three to five years, as the company did with past iterations of the operating system, Microsoft will continually update Windows 10.
+Instead of releasing a new version of Windows every three to five years, as the company did with past iterations of the OS, Microsoft will continually update Windows 10 and Windows 11.
 The updates are categorized in two ways: feature updates and quality updates.

 Feature updates occur about twice a year, roughly scheduled for March and September.
-They contain new functionalities for the operating system (OS).
+They contain new functionalities for the OS.
 Quality updates are cumulative updates that come out at least once a month and contain security patches and other fixes to make the OS more reliable.
-Because they are cumulative, the latest update carries all of the updates that came before it and trumps any previous updates.
+Because they are cumulative, the latest update carries all updates that came before it and trumps any previous updates.
 Each feature update continues to receive quality updates for 18 months after its initial release.

 Windows as a service explained